Md-Soliman-Ali/Drum-Kit/README.md

 # Drum 🥁 Kit

+1. First, You Need To Clone Or Download The Drum 🥁 Kit Project
-1. Download Any Browser.
+2. Download Any Browser.
 Example (Chrome)
-2. Double Click or Run index.html To See Drum 🥁 Kit Project.
+3. Double Click or Run index.html To See Drum 🥁 Kit Project.